 One is- you get an email from an unfamiliar address: “I’ll sell you back your account for $3K USD.”
 That’s when you realize that you’ve been hacked.
 And the hacker is holding your social media hostage.

-Second is- you got to know that a spam message or post is being sent out from your account (which you have been trying to log into).
+Second is- you got to know that a spam message or post is being sent out from your account.

 Professional scammers figure out passwords to desirable social media accounts and take them over.
 They change the usernames and passwords.
 They start blasting SPAM messages to your followers.
 And then they try to sell your account back to you for the right dollar amount.